 Behavioral therapy is founded on the understanding that change happens through reinforcements and punishments; that external forces help shape our behaviors.
 Clients undergoing this type of treatment will get assistance in identifying the problem, monitoring their behavior and then reinforce desired behavior.
 In substance abuse treatment, an example of this is identifying and accepting that one has a disease, attending a treatment center or 12 step group, and obtaining sobriety and relief because of it.

 Behavioral therapy uses the terms “positive” and “negative.”
 This does not mean good or bad, but rather the adding or subtracting of something external.
 For instance,

 Negative reinforcement is followed by the removal of an adverse stimulus.
-For example: if a wife nags a husband and then she stops nagging after he cleans the house, she has removed the external pressure an he learns that if he cleans the house she won’t nag.
+For example: if a wife nags a husband and then she stops nagging after he cleans the house, she has removed the external pressure he learns that if he cleans the house she won’t nag.

 Positive punishment this is when we do something to someone else because of their bad behavior, they stop the behavior.
 For example, if a child has a tantrum and gets spanked.
 Positive punishment, or more commonly termed “punishment” for children and “punitive” for adults, has been debated on if it’s a helpful treatment for anyone,

-Negative punishment or penalty is the action of removing something that will stop behavior.
+Negative punishment or penalty is the action of removing something that will stop the behavior.
 Like taking a toy away if they didn’t clean their room.

 There is also something called “token economy”- when a person receives an object that represents a reward when performing in a positive way.
 For instance, a person in recovery will often pick up a chip that states the length of sobriety they have achieved, in a public format, with positive reinforcement of the people around them.
-It can mark milestones of an event and become a token of achievement.
+It can mark the milestones of an event and become a token of achievement.